William H. Machen

 William Henry Machen (February 10, 1832 – June 19, 1911), was a painter and teacher.

-William Henry Machen was born in Arnhem, Holland.
-He was the oldest son of Augustine Ulysses Machen, a government-employed civil engineer, and Agatha Kuyke of Werkendam, Holland.
+William Henry Machen was born in Arnhem, the Netherlands.
+He was the oldest son of Augustine Ulysses Machen, a government-employed civil engineer, and Agatha Kuyke of Werkendam, the Netherlands.
 His early education was by tutors.
 He also received art instruction from his uncle, C. W. Kuyke, a portrait painter in Arnhem.

 In 1847 Augustine, Agatha, son William, along with his four brothers and two sisters sailed from Rotterdam for America.
 Two sisters died en route and were buried at sea.
 The remaining family members arrived in New York in September.
 From there they made their way via the Hudson River to Albany, via the Erie Canal to Buffalo, and finally across Lake Erie to Cleveland, where they stayed for the winter.

 At the suggestion of Bishop Amadeus Rappe of Cleveland, Augustine and young William traveled on horseback to Toledo in February 1848 to inspect a 100 acre farm at the town‘s edge.
 They soon purchased the land and in April the family settled in Toledo.
 Augustine’s brother, Henry P.L.
 Machen, and his wife, Wilhelmina, and their children also arrived and settled on the same land.

 The farm setting gave William ample subjects for his paintings—landscapes, game birds, animals, rivers and streams.
 He also painted portraits, religious subjects, still life, and local scenery.
 Most of his work was oil, but also water color, pencil sketches, and some pen and ink.
 Architectural design was not beyond his talents.